robanukah/harald-fairhair/README.md

-# face-palm-spring
+# harald-fairhair
-Face palm spring based project
+Reminder spring based project

 ### How to start:

 * `./gradlew bootRun`

-### THIS IS SPARTA

-git ssh check